redukti/OpenRedukti/docs/openredukti-building.rst

 Note that I had to modify the following in the supplied Makefile:

-* prefix
+* prefix - base path for installation
-* CPPFLAGS - I removed Werror option as this caused a failure with gcc 8.3
+* CPPFLAGS - I removed the ``-Werror`` option as this caused a failure with gcc 8.3

 Then I executed following steps::